On quasi-tame Looijenga pairs: Introduction

 Now given two lattice vectors $m_1,m_2\in N_\bbZ$, define

 to be the sum of products of all end-coefficients of quantum broken lines $\beta_1$ and $\beta_2$ with asymptotic monomials $z^{m_1}$, resp.\ $z^{m_2}$, meeting in a common point $p$ and with opposite exponents of their end-monomials.
-This sum is a polynomial in the variables $t_j$ with coefficients in $\bbZ[q^{\pm \frac{1}{2}}]$ and is moreover independent of the choice of $p$.\\
+This sum is a polynomial in the variables $t_j$ with coefficients in $\bbZ[q^{\pm \frac{1}{2}}]$.
+It turns out that the definition of $C^{\mf{D}}_{p;\,m_1,m_2}(q)$ is mostly independent of $p$. \\ \begin{prop} \cite[Proposition 2.13 \& 2.15]{mandel2015scattering} The sum in \eqref{eq:sumqbl} is finite and as long as $p$ is chosen generic, $C^{\mf{D}}_{p;\,m_1,m_2}(q)$ is independent of the choice of $p$. \end{prop} Moreover, we remark that according to the same proposition \cite[Proposition 2.15]{mandel2015scattering} $C^{\mf{D}}_{p;\,m_1,m_2}(q)$ enjoys the interpretation as being the constant term in the product of two theta functions.
+However, most crucial for us, this quantity gives us a way to extract the higher genus, maximal contact log Gromov--Witten invariants \eqref{eq:GWexp_intro} of a Looijenga pair $Y(D)$ from the scattering diagram associated to its toric model, as per the following